blocto/fcl-demo/README.md

 ### Starting the services
 - **Start Flow emulator**
 Run `flow emulator start` at project root.
-Flow CLI will use the `./flow.json` file as config to start up the local Flow emulator.
+Flow CLI uses `./flow.json` as config to start up the local Flow emulator.
 The emulator provides a local access node at `http://localhost:8080`
 - **Start FCL dev-wallet**
-Run `yarn run dev-wallet` at project root.
-Check out `package.json` that this script starts the FCL dev wallet with private key identical in `./flow.json`.
+Run `yarn run dev-wallet` at project root, which starts FCL dev wallet with private key identical to the one defined in `./flow.json`.
 The dev wallet is served at `http://localhost:8701`
 - **Start demo webapp**
 Run `yarn start` at project root and you will see the demo webapp running at `http://localhost:3000`